openjdk/jdk/doc/building.md

     platform, instead of doing a full cross-compile.
 (This is known as a *reduced* build.)

+On Linux, BSD and AIX, it is possible to override where Java by default searches for runtime/JNI libraries.
+This can be useful in situations where there is a special shared directory for system JNI libraries.
+This setting can in turn be overriden at runtime by setting the `java.library.path` property.

+  * `--with-jni-libpath=<path>` - Use the specified path as a default when searching for runtime libraries.

 #### Configure Arguments for Native Compilation

   * `--with-devkit=<path>` - Use this devkit for compilers, tools and resources